abhaybharti/Notes/javascript/Practical_Playwright_with_JavaScript_for_Developers_and_Testers.md

 ---

 ## Level 5 : Functions
+#### Problem 5.1: What is function
+A function is a block of reusable code that performs a specific task.
+It is fundamental building block of JavaScript programs, allowing to organize code, make it more modular and avoid duplicate code.

+A function is created with an expression that starts with the keyword function.
+Function have a set of parameters and a body which contains the statements that are to be executed when function is called.
+A function can have multiple parameters or no parameters at all.

+A return statement determines the value the function returns.
+When control comes across such a statement, it immediately jumps out of the current function and gives the returned value to the code that called the function.
+A return keyword without an expression after it will cause the function to return undefined.
+Function which does not have return statement returns undefined.

+In JavaScript, there are three main approaches to declare a function:
+1. Declaration Notation (Function Declaration)
+2. Functions As Values (Function Expression)
+3. Arrow Function

 #### Problem 5.1: What is function declaration
+This is a function declaration.
+It is a slightly shorter way to create a function and does not require a semicolon after the function.
+Create function using the function keyword.

+		//calling the function
+			console.log(“function call : ”+userName(“Abhay”));

+			//function declaration
+		function userName(name){
+		 return name;
+		}

+		//calling the function
+			console.log(“function call : ”+userName(“Abhay”));

+The preceding code works, even though the function is defined below the code that uses it.
+Functional declarations are not part of the regular top-to-bottom flow of control.
+They are conceptually moved to the top of their scope and can be used by all the code in that scope.
+This is useful because it offers the freedom to order code in a way that seems meaningful, without worrying about having to define all functions before they are used.

 #### Problem 5.2: What is function expression
+A function binding usually simply acts as a name for a specific piece of the program.
+It is possible to store function value in new binding, pass it as an argument to a function.
+In this approach, function is assigned to a variable.
+It can not be called before it is defined in the code.
+It can be named or anonymous.
+When it is anonymous the function does not have a name unless assigned to a variable.

+	//Anonymous function expression
+		let printName = function(){
+			console.log(“hello js”);
+	}
+	printName(); //hello js

+	//Named function expression
+		let printNamed = function SayHello(){
+			console.log(“hello js”);
+	}
+	printNamed() //hello js
+	SayHello() // syntax error "SayHello is not defined"

+##### Difference between anonymous and named Function:
+- Anonymous function has no name
+- Cannot refer to itself by name within its own body
+- When debugging, stack trace may show the function as anonymous, making it harder to identify
+- Both anonymous and named function expressions are not hoisted, meaning they are not available before their definition in the code.
+This contrasts with function declarations, which are hoisted.

+- Named The function has a name
+- Can refer to itself by name within its own body, which is useful for recursion.
+- Function name will appear in stack traces, which can make debugging easier.
+- Both anonymous and named function expressions are not hoisted, meaning they are not available before their definition in the code.
+This contrasts with function declarations, which are hoisted.

 #### Problem 5.3: What is difference between function expression and declaration
+function expressions are not hoisted, meaning they are not available before their definition in the code.
+This contrasts with function declarations, which are hoisted.

+#### Problem 5.2: What is an arrow fucntion
+This is the third notation of functions.
+Instead of the function keyword, it uses an arrow (=>) made up of an equal sign and a greater than character.

+const printName = (firstName, secondName) =>{
+return firstName+” ” + secondName;
+}

+The arrow comes after the list of parameters and is followed by the function’s body.
+It expresses something like “this input (this parameters) produces this result(the body)”.

+When there is only one parameter name, you can omit the parentheses around the parameter lists.
+If the body is a single expression, rather than a block in braces, that expression will be returned from the function.

+	const name = (name) => {return name;};
+const name = name => return name;

+When an arrow function has not parameters at all, its parameters list is just an empty set of parameters.

+Arrow function was added in 2015, it allows writing small function expressions in a less verbose way.

 #### Problem 5.4 : Write a function (using function declaration) to check if a number is even or odd and log the result to the console